Sudakatux/donttellmybroproxy/README.md

 After clicking play you should be able to go to localhost:3001/yahoo and see yahoo you can add new routes with the running server no need to re-start

-You can edit the created route. and add request response matchers RegEx for urls.
+You can edit the created route, add request response matchers RegEx for urls.
 For a given matcher you can add headers that will be used for the request response.
-Matchers will be applied in order to a given request response meaning if you have two or mor matchers that match for the same url it will merge them together
+Matchers will be applied in order to a given request response meaning if you have two or more matchers that match for the same url it will merge them together

 ## Current state of art
 > You can associate routes to hosts.

 > Add additional response and request headers for a given matcher

+> Record traffic for a specific route.

+> Create interceptors given a recording

 > Respond a specific body for the given matcher